-Salter Brothers Emerging Companies Limited
+Auditor's Independence Declaration to Salter Brothers Emerging Companies Limited

-In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of Salter Brothers Emerging Companies Limited.
+In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the those charged with governance of Salter Brothers Emerging Companies Limited.

-As lead audit partner for the audit of the financial statements of Salter Brothers Emerging Companies Limited for the financial year ended 30 June 2023, I declare that to the best of my knowledge and belief, there have been no contraventions of:
+As lead audit partner for the audit of the financial report of Salter Brothers Emerging Companies Limited for the year ended 30 June 2024, I declare that to the best of my knowledge and belief, there have been no contraventions of:

-- (i) the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (ii) any applicable code of professional conduct in relation to the audit.
+- The auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - Any applicable code of professional conduct in relation to the audit.

-Yours sincerely
+Yours faithfully